 Mechanism of failure

-Problems with shallow copying arise when values in the objects (transitively) referenced by the original or the copy are assigned to.
-In a “deep copy”, such assignments affect only the original or the copy of the graph, respectively; in a shallow copy, the value of the object is changed in both graphs, which is often not the intention of the programmer.
-Consequently, the problem often manifests itself only during maintenance when, for the first time, such as assignment to a contained object is introduced, while shallow copying was originally chosen for reasons of efficiency but relying on the absence of assignments.
+Problems with shallow copying arise when an object that is a referenced part of a copied structure is assigned a new value.
+In a “deep copy”, such an assignment affects only the (original or copied) object assigned to and leaves the other(s) unchanged.
+When the structure was copied by a “shallow copy”, such an assignment results in the value of the object being changed in both the original and the copied structure, which is rarely the intention of the programmer.
+The problem often manifests itself only during maintenance when, for the first time, such an assignment to a contained object is introduced.
+If shallow copying was originally chosen for reasons of efficiency but under the premise of absence of assignments, this premise is now violated.
+The change in the perceived copy of the graph comes as a surprise.

 Knowledge of the use of shallow copying in lieu of deep copying can be exploited in attacks by causing unintended changes in data structures via the described aliasing effect.